-The Friends provide support for the Kreitzberg Library and enrich and enhance the intellectual and cultural climate of Norwich University.
+The Friends provide support for the Kreitzberg Library and Archives & Special Collections to enrich and enhance the intellectual and cultural climate of Norwich University.
 They are committed to preserving Norwich history and traditions, including preserving archives and rare materials.
 Gifts, grants, and endowments from the Friends to the Kreitzberg Library provide books, journals and equipment as well as the preservation of rare materials and photographs.
-The Friends also sponsor authors, lectures, panel discussions, student research papers, and other events promoting Kreitzberg Library.
+The Friends also sponsor authors, lectures, panel discussions, student research awards, and other events promoting Kreitzberg Library.

-To ensure continuous support, the Friends welcomes lifetime and annual memberships and has provision for endowments.
+To ensure continuous support, the Friends welcome annual memberships and has provision for endowments.

 Every year, the Friends sponsor a diverse series of programs—lectures, exhibit openings, symposia—to stimulate the intellect and the imagination.
 All members are invited.
-All members receive a subscription to the Friends newsletter.
-The newsletter offers an inside look at the library’s programs, services, personnel, recent acquisitions, and future plans.
+All members receive a subscription to the Friends biannual newsletter, which offers an inside look at the library’s programs, services, personnel, recent acquisitions, and future plans.
 Above all, membership in the Friends brings the satisfaction of helping to build one of the nation’s most important research collections.
 It means sharing in the stewardship of a great institution.